insightsengineering/r-image-creator/README.md

   _Default_: `""`

+* `update-libpath`:

+  _Description_: If renv.lock file found, a brand renv environment will be created inside the docker image (under /workspace working dir).
+If update-libpath set to true, the file under $R_HOME/etc/Renviron.site will be updated (this means /workspace/renv librairies path will be added to global lib paths).

+  _Required_: `false`

+  _Default_: `True`

 * `packages`:

   _Description_: A comma-separated list of R packages that should be installed on the image.
 Dependencies will be fetched from the 'repos' option specified below.